How Christmas is celebrated around the world

 New York City: Televised Yule log

 One of New York City’s most enduring Christmas traditions is the televised burning of the WPIX yule log.
-The broadcast debuted on Christmas Eve 1966, live from Gracie Mansion, and was re-filmed in 1970.
-That’s the version revelers have been watching every year since.
+The broadcast debuted on Christmas Eve 1966, live from Gracie Mansion.
+During the original broadcast, an ember from the flames set a $4,000 rug on fire.
+The broadcast was refilmed in 1970 and remains the version revelers have watched every year since.

 Wales: Mari Lwyd